-For students to achieve effective learning, their presence in class on a regular basis is crucial.
-For eLearning, higher frequency of students’ involvement in the class means more convenient for the lecturer to measure their engagement.
+For students to achieve effective learning, their presence in class regularly is crucial.
+For eLearning, a higher frequency of students’ involvement in the class means more convenient for the lecturer to measure their engagement.
+Below we’re going to guide you on how to measure student engagement, as well as top tips for improving student engagement in eLearning.

-How to Measure Student Engagement in eLearning
+6 Methods to Measure Student Engagement in an Online Program

-High-Tech Aids
+1. High-Tech Aids

 What e-course builders need is something to monitor their student progress to get them involved, to timely adjust the module, or to veer an off-topic student back on the right track.
 In other words, they need helpful tools that could suggest the frequency of students’ involvement in the e-lessons.